UltimateCoder00/Codility-Challenges/Lesson 1 Iterations/README.md

 ### Program

 ##### Installation
-To install this program clone the repo and in the terminal run:
+Clone the repo and in the terminal run:
 ```
 - cd Codility-Challenges/Lesson\ 1\ Iterations/
 ```